How Would You Like to Take a Nantucket Sleighride?

 What’s Wrong With This Picture?

-What are “Dear Abby” Statistics?
+What Are “Dear Abby” Statistics?

 Dreck the Halls